Translocation heterozygotes:

 Consequences for

-duplication / deletion products, balanced translocations, and speciation
+duplication / deletion products, balanced translocations,

-translocation exchanges a portion of their long arms, producing
+translocation exchanges portions of their long arms

 two translocated chromosomes, 1T and 2T

 (top, centre).
-After duplication of chromatids at meiosis, alignment of
+After duplication of chromatids at meiosis,

 the non-translocated portions align properly (top, right).